by Samuel L. Leiter

 In 1945, he surrendered and was brought to the USA.
 There, where many considered him a war criminal, the government overlooked his activities under Hitler so as to make use of his genius for its own purposes.
 It was one more example of the kind of expediency that he claimed for his own involvement in developing weapons of mass destruction.

 Von Braun had dealings with people like Walt Disney and major political figures, including Lyndon Johnson and John F. Kennedy.
 (Each of these men is among the 16 characters played by Devin J. Haqq, using a trunkful of accents of varying authenticity.)
-His life also inspired TV shows and movies, notably 1960’s, from which a clip is shown.
+His life also inspired TV shows and movies, notably 1960’s I Aim at the Stars, from which a clip is shown.

 Von Braun’s Nazi period involved various moral questions, all pointing to the heavy toll we must pay for scientific progress.
 These questions are encapsulated in a riveting hearing conducted by a Major Taggert (Godfrey L. Simmons, Jr.) that casts shadows over this accomplished German physicist.
 Interestingly, his rationalizations of himself as an apolitical scientist unintentionally suggest parallels with the recent Kavanaugh hearings.